 - Cancellation caused by illness to you, your partner or a close family member

-- Cancellation or rearrangement due to extreme weather conditions such as a floods
+- Cancellation or rearrangement due to extreme weather conditions such as a floods or natural catastrophe

 - Loss, damage or theft of items such as wedding rings, cake, ceremonial attire, photography and gifts